-While it is the leading cause among both genders, prevalence has been nearly three times higher among men.
-This is understood to be primarily the downstream effect of high prevalence of HBV and followed by HCV and alcohol.
-This is similar to many other developing countries, in which the dominant causes of cancer are related to infectious factors.
-Aflatoxin exposure is also thought to be an upstream risk factor for the development of HCC.
+While it is the leading cause among both genders, prevalence has been nearly three times higher among men.17 This is understood to be primarily the downstream effect of high prevalence of HBV and followed by HCV and alcohol.19 This is similar to many other developing countries, in which the dominant causes of cancer are related to infectious factors.17 Aflatoxin exposure is also thought to be an upstream risk factor for the development of HCC.20

 Though the state of liver cancer is dire in Vietnam, there is much hope in the fact that its etiology in the nation is overwhelmingly preventable via available technologies, and the universal HBV infant vaccination is an important first step.
-Clear education about the relationship between HBV and liver cancer is important to turn the tide, and longterm surveillance for liver cancer are of the utmost importance.
+Clear education about the relationship between HBV and liver cancer is important to turn the tide, and long-term surveillance for liver cancer are of the utmost importance.

 Chemicals and parasitic infections also pose distinct threats to certain communities.
-Agricultural pesticides, industrial chemicals, and herbicides have been linked to increased rates of hepatitis among agricultural workers in south Vietnam.
-In part due to the tropical nature of the country, liver abscesses are common in Vietnam.
-Prompt identification and surgical treatment of these conditions is an important feature of the healthcare system in order to avoid high mortality.
+Agricultural pesticides, industrial chemicals, and herbicides have been linked to increased rates of hepatitis among agricultural workers in south Vietnam.20 In part due to the tropical nature of the country, liver abscesses are common in Vietnam.20 Prompt identification and surgical treatment of these conditions is an important feature of the healthcare system in order to avoid high mortality.

 For autoimmune, pediatric, and other rare liver diseases, little epidemiologic or investigative research is available.
-Alpha 1 antitrypsin (A1AT) deficiency has been identified in Vietnam which was previously considered a disease of Caucasians.
-Biliary atresia is the leading indication for liver transplantation and main cause of end-stage liver disease for children.
-Otherwise, data that has not been updated in nearly two decades points to the fact that unsurprisingly, viral hepatitis was the primary diagnosis, followed by congenital bile duct dilation, liver/biliary tract infections, cholestasis syndrome, cirrhosis, autoimmune and drug-induced hepatitis, liver tumors, metabolic disorders, and biliary atresia.
-There is much to be learned about the incidence and etiology of rare and pediatric liver diseases in Vietnam.
+Alpha 1 antitrypsin (A1AT) deficiency has been identified in Vietnam which was previously considered a disease of Caucasians.21 Biliary atresia is the leading indication for liver transplantation and main cause of end-stage liver disease for children.22 Otherwise, data that has not been updated in nearly two decades points to the fact that unsurprisingly, viral hepatitis was the primary diagnosis, followed by congenital bile duct dilation, liver/biliary tract infections, cholestasis syndrome, cirrhosis, autoimmune and drug-induced hepatitis, liver tumors, metabolic disorders, and biliary atresia.23 There is much to be learned about diseases in Vietnam.

 The first liver transplant in Vietnam occurred in 2004, and several hospitals have since launched liver transplant centers.
-Still, between 1992 and 2018, only about 2,400 total organ transplantation procedures had been conducted in Vietnam (including the liver, kidney, and heart).
+24, 25 Still, between 1992 and 2018, only about 2,400 total organ transplantation procedures had been conducted in Vietnam (including the liver, kidney, and heart).
 This falls far short of the nearly 8,000 patients each year who require a transplant in the nation - many of whom need a new liver due to end-stage liver disease.
-The primary barriers to transplantation were financial costs, distance from home, lack of ability to commit to lifelong follow-up and treatment, and shortage of organ donors.
-As a middle-income country, Vietnam has developed an impressive technical capacity for liver transplantation, and has even incorporated living donor transplantation as an effective, safe treatment for HCC - but there is still room for improvement in accessibility, affordability, and organ donation.26 the Hanoi Medical University.
-She focuses on viral hepatitis, liver cancer treatment, and the application of IT in the medical field.
+The primary barriers to transplantation were financial costs, distance from home, lack of ability to commit to lifelong follow-up and treatment, and shortage of organ donors.24 As a middle-income country, Vietnam has developed an impressive technical capacity for liver transplantation, and has even incorporated living donor transplantation as an effective, safe treatment for HCC - but there is still room for improvement in accessibility, affordability, and organ donation.26